peterchay88/Pig-Latin-Translator/readme.md

 This web app is designed to translate any english words or sentences into pig latin!
 Please keep in mind that this project as a whole is still in progress.

+The web app was built using Python and the Streamlit library.
+You can access the web app [here!](https://piglatintranslator.streamlit.app/)

 #### Prerequisites
 - Python 3.11.4 (or higher)